TheWolfpacker.com - Postgame reflections

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Click here to get your 30-day free trial!

-Matt Carter and Jacey Zembal of TheWolfpacker.com discuss No. 21-ranked NC State's 47-28 win over Florida State on Saturday at Carter-Finley Stadium.
+Matt Carter and Jacey Zembal of TheWolfpacker.com discuss Wake Forest's comeback 27-23 win over NC State on Thursday at Carter-Finley Stadium.

 Click below to watch the video: